phil-opp/blog_os/blog/content/second-edition/posts/01-freestanding-rust-binary/index.md

 > cargo rustc -- -Z pre-link-arg=-nostartfiles
 ```

-With this command, our crate builds again as a freestanding executable!
+With this command, our crate finally builds as a freestanding executable!

 #### Windows
 On Windows, the linker requires two entry points: `WinMain` and `WinMainCRTStartup`, [depending on the used subsystem](https://msdn.microsoft.com/en-us/library/f9t8842e.aspx).
 Like on Linux, we overwrite the entry points by defining `no_mangle` functions: